bwasmith/Rhew-R-Pi/setting_up_raspberry_pi/README.md

 _NOTE: If your subnet mask looks like: "255.255.255.xxx". we will need to convert to CIDR notation.
 Please use [this tool](http://www.subnet-calculator.com/cidr.php) and paste the CIDR notation address._

-####WPA-Enterprise (Airbears2, UC Berkeley’s campus wifi)
+###WPA-Enterprise (Airbears2, UC Berkeley’s campus wifi)
 Airbears2 poses a different challenge.
 To log in, a username and password is required.
 To connect, we will need to modify a network configuration file.
 The internet recommends to set up Wifi on an Android phone, and copy/paste the created configuration file.
+For convenience, I have included sample config file.

 Open the file with: